Money transfers from Canada to other countries can be costly and could take a long time.

 The account enables you to make payments in batches, precisely as entering information into a spreadsheet.
 The Wise business account also has links with online vendors such as Stripe to transfer money more quickly.

-Creating a Wise business account is free, except you want the extra feature of international bank details (which comes at a one-time price of CAD 42.00).
+Creating a Wise business account is free, except if you want the extra feature of international bank details (which comes at a one-time price of $42 CAD).
 The account also provides discounted fees for mass-batched payments.

 - A multi-currency account for sending, receiving, and keeping over 50 different currencies.